S-e-m-a-c/Icarus-Mods/README.md

 Semac_IcarusOverhaul_V1.48

-Updated For Week 51
+Updated For Week 52

 Use any one of the 3 versions (Do not use them at the same time)

-Semac_IcarusOverhaul Base Modpack
+Semac_IcarusOverhaul - Base Modpack

-Semac_IcarusOverhaul_Thor Adds the Thor Dev Hammer in Meta Ration's place
+Semac_IcarusOverhaul_Thor - Adds the Thor Dev Hammer in Meta Ration's place

-Semac_IcarusOverhaulExtreme Changed Hard Mode to Extra Hard (Be Prepaired)
+Semac_IcarusOverhaulExtreme - Changed Hard Mode to Extra Hard (Be Prepaired, adds spawn rates, more hp, harder hitting, faster mobs. it also gives you 5 respawns instead of 3 and more EXP)

+Semac_Meta_Lantern - This just adds a Meta Lantern that is Fillible to the first Bandage slot in the workshop as a standalone (Already Included in the Overhaul packs)

 This Modpack changes a little of almost everything in the game with ideas taken from other mods and combines it all, and also includes JimK_Weapons_Mod